Aeman105/vmos_resources/README.md

   - and more

 # Personal tasks which may need to be reordered
-  - direct download URL links for mrfrost telegram Archive channel, Feravolt's apps, custom roms and other interesing resources has been generated
+  - direct download URL links for mrfrost telegram Archive channel, Feravolt's apps, custom roms and other interesing resources has been *generated*
+  - URL links added to the app (80%)